NOWATA, Okla. — A public works building in Nowata is a total loss after a fire on Jan. 14.

 "This equipment that these guys had, and these vehicles… this was bought with ARPA money," she said.
 "As everybody knows we don’t have ARPA money anymore.
 I don’t know how I’m going to replace this stuff.”

-In the hours that followed, in true Oklahoma fashion, surrounding communities like Coffeyville and the Cherokee Nation offered their services and to cover calls for service while they find a way forward.
+In true Oklahoma fashion, surrounding communities like Coffeyville and the Cherokee Nation offered their services to cover calls for service while they found a way forward.

 Stay in touch with us anytime, anywhere --